Competition Details

 -

-Adults – Prize: Bespoke Partridges Hamper including Partridges Chelsea Bun Gin;
+Adults – Prize: Bespoke Partridges Hamper including Partridges Chelsea Bun Gin or a non-alcoholic alternative;

 -

-Professional Bakers – Prize: Bespoke Partridges Sharing Hamper including Partridges Champagne and Chelsea Bun Gin.
+Professional Bakers – Prize: Bespoke Partridges Sharing Hamper including Partridges Champagne and Chelsea Bun Gin or non-alcoholic alternatives.

-Winners will also receive a Partridges Certificate, a World Chelsea Bun Awards Winners’ Apron from Initially London and the overall winner will become ‘Best Chelsea Bun Baker 2023’.
+Winners will also receive a World Chelsea Bun Awards Winners’ Apron, donated by Initially London

-We invite all entrants to make a donation to this year's chosen charity -
+We invite all entrants to make a donation to one of the Award's two chosen charities

 Welcome to the World Chelsea Bun Awards